 - 17. Because their marriage is not recognized under Nebraska law, when Sally passes away, her death certificate will not reflect her marriage to Susan and, instead, will list her marital status as "single" and leave blank the space for surviving spouse.
 No widow should have to suffer this indignity in her time of grief. - 18.
 Sally and Susan jointly file their federal income taxes as married filing jointly.

-They would like to file their state income taxes the same way but are required to file Nebraska taxes as "single."
-Having to file as "single" and leave blank the space provided on their tax returns for "spouse," denying the existence of their marriage, is demeaning and hurtful to them.
+They would like to file their state income taxes the same way but are required to file on their tax returns for "spouse," denying the existence of their marriage, is demeaning and hurtful to them.